-And if you’re ever unsure as to whether a beach is truly nude?
+And if you’re ever unsure as to whether a nude beach is a nude beach?
 Keep your clothes on.
 In many places, public nudity is a serious crime that could lead to a fine (or worse).

 Don’t Forget to Research Naturist Resorts

-Naturist resorts cater to a completely clothing-free vacation seeker, so if you want to go all in (or off), research these options rather than a one-time visit to a nude beach.
-From family-friendly campgrounds in the Poconos to luxe all-inclusives in the Caribbean, there’s likely a nudist-resort option that suits your style and budget.
+Naturist resorts cater to completely clothing-free vacation seekers, so if you want to go all in (or off), consider these options rather than a one-time visit to a nude beach.
+From family-friendly campgrounds in the Poconos to luxe all-inclusives in the Caribbean, there’s likely a nudist resort option that suits your style and budget.

-Rules at each resort differ, and many are adults-only.
+Rules at each of these resorts differ, and many are adults-only.
 As with any hotel stay, read the resort’s policies closely before you book.

-Once at the beach, don’t stare, gawk, point, or giggle.
-Obviously you will be required to look at your fellow sunbathers at some point, whether greeting them or fetching their Frisbee from your beach towel.
-But play it cool: Most nude-beach experts say it’s easy, and that at a certain point you simply stop noticing all the skin.
+Once you’re on a nudist beach, don’t stare, gawk, point, or giggle.
+Obviously, you will be required to look at your fellow sunbathers at some point, whether greeting them or fetching their Frisbee from your beach towel.
+But play it cool: Most nude beach insiders insist that it’s easy, and that at a certain point, you simply stop noticing all the bare skin.

-If you can’t handle the realities of polite, naked society?
-That’s okay, but stick to the clothing-required beaches for the sake of everyone’s comfort.
+Can’t handle the realities of polite naked society?
+That’s okay, but stick to clothing-required beaches for the sake of everyone’s comfort.

 Don’t Expect Too Much at Nude Beaches

 Contrary to popular belief, most nude beaches are not sexy places ripped straight out of the pages of a Playboy Mansion memoir.
-Patrons come in all sizes, shapes, and states of physical fitness, and are far more likely to veer into Dad bod territory than Channing Tatum in the buff.
+Patrons come in all sizes, shapes, and states of physical fitness, and are far more likely to veer into dad bod territory than looking like Channing Tatum in the buff.
 So don’t expect models at a nude beach and then be disappointed when you see, well, normal humans in all their hirsute glory.

 Don’t Take Pictures at a Nude Beach